The Case for an On-Premises Email Filter, or "Donít You Touch My Junk!"

 have to rely on your ISP and you have to do that anyway.
 This is not nothing, but it's not as important as the trust problem.

 In the long term, in-house solutions can also be cheaper.
-Services charge you a recurring fee per month for each user or email,
+Services charge you a monthly recurring fee for each user or email,

 to upgrade the hardware it runs on in the future.